YerbaPage/MGDebugger/README.md

 ### Running Experiments

-Once the VLLM server is up and running, start MGDebugger by executing:
+Once the vLLM server is up and running, start MGDebugger by executing:

 ```bash
 python main.py